jetbrains-academy/data-visualization-course/2_0_bar_and_pie_charts_intro/1_overview/1_comparison_of_categories/task.md

 charts are particularly useful for displaying proportions or percentages within categories, as the scaled heights of the bars facilitate easy comparison and provide a clear visualization of the distribution.

-In the early years of his career, Bruno assisted at a local farm.
+In the early years of his career, Jonsi assisted at a local farm.
 The farm had to scale back production after some of its cattle escaped.
 To adapt, the farm decided to focus on producing only its most popular types of cheeses.
-Bruno organized a tasting day and used bar charts to visualize the popularity of each cheese type among participants.
+Jonsi organized a tasting day and used bar charts to visualize the popularity of each cheese type among participants.
 His analysis effectively guided the farm’s decision on which cheeses to continue producing.